Energy-Dependent Light Quenching in CaWO$_4$ Crystals at mK Temperatures: Abstract

 \section{Abstract}

 Scintillating CaWO$_4$ single crystals are a promising multi-element target for rare-event searches and are currently used in the direct Dark Matter experiment CRESST (Cryogenic Rare Event Search with Superconducting Thermometers).
 The relative light output of different particle interactions in CaWO$_4$ is quantified by Quenching Factors (QFs).
 These are essential for an active background discrimination and the identification of a possible signal induced by weakly interacting massive particles (WIMPs).
 We present the first precise measurements of the QFs of O, Ca and W at mK temperatures by irradiating a cryogenic detector with a fast neutron beam.
-A clear energy dependence of the QFs and a variation between different CaWO$_4$ single crystals were observed for the first time.
+A clear energy dependence of the QF of O and, less pronounced, of Ca was observed for the first time.
+Furthermore, in CRESST neutron-calibration data a variation of the QFs among different CaWO$_4$ single crystals was found.
 For typical CRESST detectors the QFs in the region-of-interest (10-40\,keV) are $QF_O^{ROI}=(11.2{\pm}0.5)$\%, $QF_{Ca}^{ROI}=(5.94{\pm}0.49)$\% and $QF_W^{ROI}=(1.72{\pm}0.21)$\%.
 The latest CRESST data (run32) is reanalyzed using these fundamentally new results on light quenching in CaWO$_4$ having moderate influence on the WIMP analysis.
-Their relevance for future CRESST runs and for the clarification of previously published results of direct Dark Matter experiments is emphasized.
+Their relevance for future CRESST runs and for the clarification of previously published results of direct Dark Matter experiments is emphasized. \keywords{Dark Matter \and Scintillators \and CaWO$_4$ \and Cryogenic detectors \and Neutron scattering}